Progressive Supranuclear Palsy

 A mild or moderate degree of mental impairment eventually occurs in most patients, and this may be misdiagnosed as Alzheimer disease (AD) when it occurs early in the illness, before significant difficulties with speech, balance and eye movements appear.
 (For more information on Alzheimer disease, please choose "Alzheimer" as your search term in the Rare Disease Database.)

 Some patients experience sleep disturbances such as frequent awakenings and changes in sleeping patterns.
 Sleep disturbances may be a sign of depression or may be a side effect of a medication.
+REM (rapid eye movement) sleep behavior disorder is not a characteristic of PSP but is a characteristic of dementia with Lewy bodies, Parkinson disease and multiple system atrophy.
+In REM sleep behavior disorder, patients talk and move during dream sleep, and the movement can result in personal injury or injury to a bed partner.

 The cause of progressive supranuclear palsy is not known, but it is a form of tauopathy, in which abnormal phosphorylation of the protein tau leads to destruction of vital protein filaments in nerve cells, causing their death.
 Recent work suggests that the disease is at least partly genetic.
 Many researchers now believe that various genetic and environmental factors contribute to the development of this disorder.